 Judging the success of The Cookie Law in the UK is a difficult thing to do.
 The ICO has registered very few complaints about cookies from users, which suggests that either the law is working and UK citizens are happy with the improved transparency over cookie usage, or that they simply aren’t so concerned about cookies anyway.
-The main concern for website operators in the UK is ensuring cookie alerts don’t annoy the user.
+The main concern for website operators in the UK is ensuring cookie alerts don’t annoy the user, especially after the introduction of the GDPR.
 On the whole, this isn’t so difficult for desktop displays – the examples we’ve compiled above show just how flexible you can be with cookie notifications.
 But these can become more intrusive when you visit a mobile site, simply because the screen is smaller but the same number of words are required to explain about cookies.
 Given the global trend towards mobile browsing, we recommend that you try to find a solution that isn’t intrusive or disruptive to the user’s browsing experience.

 The ICO enforcement of The Cookie Law hasn’t been as tough as was first expected.
 Initial suggestions of fines of up to £500,000 for not following procedure haven’t come to fruition thus far, but this is probably due to the relative lack of complaints about cookie misuse.
 But website operators who fail to follow ICO regulations can at the very least expect a formal warning.
 And since users are now becoming more and more aware of what cookies do and how they can be used, you’re likely to see a drop in site visitors if you earn a reputation for not following ICO regulations.

 If you’re a website operator in the United Kingdom, the ICO offers simple, straightforward guidance on cookies on their ‘Cookies and similar technologies’ advice page, and also offer a more wordy, comprehensive guide to cookies in PDF format.